emilyastranova/proxmox-auto-install-script/README.md

 ```

 It will prompt for a reboot due to the kernel install.
 After you reboot, run the above command once more.

-## Prerequisites

-Before using this script, ensure that you have the following prerequisites installed:

-- Curl: `sudo apt install curl -y`

 ## Installation